koutianqi/koutianqi.github.io/index.markdown

 </div>

 <div class="job-market-box" markdown="1">
-🌟 <ins>I am on academia job market seeking postdoc positions</ins> centering (1) philosophical and empirical analyses of responsible communication in Machine Learning, and (2) the policy and regulatory possibilities that follow.
+🌟 <ins>I am on the job market seeking postdoc positions</ins> centering (1) philosophical and empirical analyses of responsible communication in Machine Learning, and (2) the policy and regulatory possibilities that follow.
 If you know a good fit, please reach out to me at, tfk@psu.edu.
 Details about my previous and ongoing projects - [HERE](https://koutianqi.github.io/pages/research/).
 </div>